computations/SunStar/doc/writeup.md

 unrooted trees.
 There are two reasons for this: Neighbor Joining produces unrooted trees, and input might be in the form of unrooted trees.
-It might be possible to side step the Neighbor Joining issue, but the requirement to take in unrooted trees from the user is something we need to support anyways.
+It might be possible to side step the Neighbor Joining issue, but the requirement to take in unrooted trees from the user is something we need to support regardless.

-The support for unrooted trees also informs another requirement for `tree_t`, the ability to make minor modifications to the topology of a tree.
+The support for unrooted trees also informs another requirement for `tree_t`: the ability to make minor modifications to the topology of a tree.
 Specifically, we need to be able to root a tree by a specified taxa called an outgroup.
-Therefore, there is a reroot functionality implemented.
+Therefore, there is "reroot" functionality implemented.

 ###Implementation